FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 To do this, it is necessary to make Reaper record the software OUTPUT of the audio track:

 - the audio coming into the Track is a virtual audio path through the SPAT RETURN plug-in, so it will _not_ appear at the _Inputs_ list of the Track.
-Right click on the record arm button on the track, and the Track record contextual menu will appear.
+Right-click on the record arm button on the track, and the Track record contextual menu will appear.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperRecordOutputMenu.jpg)

 Arm the track to record, press play and render the scene to a 3HOA3D interleaved 16-channel WAV file (avoid using FLAC for higher than 8 channels).
 This is done in realtime.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/ReaperBounce.png)